CPVazquez/CS6343Linear/Workflows/WF2/Components/C6/README.md

 ## Description

 Upon receiving a Pizza Order, this component validates the order and checks the store's stock.
-If sufficient stock exists, Order Verifier decrements the store's stock and creates the order.
-Otherwise, Order Verifier requests a restock before decrementing stock and creating the order.
+If sufficient stock exists, Order Processor decrements the store's stock and creates the order.
+Otherwise, Order Processor requests a restock before decrementing stock and creating the order.

 ## Setup